devdems/combined-order-book/README.md

 ```
 ../combined-order-book$ npm run dev
 ```
-3) cd into the client folder and run the development webpack server
+3) `cd` into the client folder and start the Webpack development server
 ```
 ../combined-order-book$ cd client
 ../combined-order-book/client$ npm start
 ```

+The client app will be accessible at `localhost:3000`.

 Use `npm run test` in either directory to run tests at that level.